websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-views.md

 1. Go to the *Views* tab and click the *Add* button (![Add Button](../../../images/icon-add.png)).

-1. Enter a *name* and click *Save*.
-This creates a new blank view.
+1. Enter a *name* and click *Save* to create a new blank view.
 You can now add fields to it.

    ![Create a blank view.](./designing-object-views/images/02.png)